 Texas Regional Entity began operations on April 19, 2007, when the Federal Energy Regulatory Commission (FERC) accepted the delegation agreements between NERC and eight regional entities in North America.

 Texas Reliability Entity, Inc. was formed on January 1, 2010 to become the successor regional entity for the ERCOT region.
 The current Amended and Restated Delegation Agreement and Business Plan and Budget for Texas Reliability Entity, Inc., can be found on the About Us page.

 Texas RE operates within the geographic boundaries of the ERCOT region.
 The ERCOT region is located exclusively within Texas and represents 90 percent of the state’s electric load and 75 percent of the Texas land area.
 Texas RE is independent of all users, owners, and operators of the bulk power system.

-Texas RE’s mission is to monitor, report, and enforce compliance with the NERC Reliability Standards by all users, owners, and operators of the ERCOT bulk power system; develop regional variances or standards that implement, add details to, or go beyond NERC Reliability Standards; and monitor and report compliance with ERCOT Protocols and Operating Guides.
+Texas RE monitors, reports, and enforces compliance with the NERC Reliability Standards by all users, owners, and operators of the ERCOT bulk power system; develops regional variances or standards that implement, add details to, or go beyond NERC Reliability Standards; and monitors and reports compliance with ERCOT Protocols and Operating Guides.